Medical Sciences Divisional Office Staff Induction

 The teams within the Medical Sciences Divisional Office are based across multiple sites, including the John Radcliffe Hospital, the Old Road Campus and Science Area and the Radcliffe Observatory Quarter, and includes the Medical School and Medical Sciences Graduate School.

 The Division's Departments and Units

-The Division comprises 16 departments, and their constituent units, institutes and centres, spread across three sites in Oxford (the Science Area and Radcliffe Observatory Quarter, Old Road Campus and hospital sites in Headington) and includes numerous clinical research units in Africa and Asia.
-Over 5,500 academics, staff, graduate and undergraduate students, NHS clinicians and GPs together contribute to our extensive and exemplary research, teaching and clinical portfolios.
-Learn more about our Division, research in our departments, and our teaching activity.
+The Division comprises 16 departments, and their constituent units, institutes and centres, spread across multiple sites in Oxford (the Science Area and Radcliffe Observatory Quarter, Old Road Campus and hospital sites in Headington) and includes numerous clinical research units in Africa and Asia.
+Over 9,000 academics, staff, graduate and undergraduate students, NHS clinicians and GPs together contribute to our extensive and exemplary research, teaching and clinical portfolios.
+Learn more about our Division, research in our departments and our teaching activity.

 About the University

 The University of Oxford is a complex and stimulating organisation which enjoys an international reputation as a world-class centre of excellence in research and teaching.
 The University has a student population of over 24,000 and employs more than 14,000 people - the largest employer in Oxfordshire.

 Oxford is the oldest University in the English-speaking world, with a rich history that has contributed to its unique collegiate structure.
 The University is composed of Academic Services, University Collections (including libraries and museums), University Administrative Services and four highly devolved academic divisions (which oversee roughly 100 departments).
 In addition, students and researchers are associated with individual colleges.
 Find out more about the structure of the University